-A large majority of Sobeys' sales are generated from food and pharmaceutical products and Sobeys could be vulnerable in the event of a significant outbreak of food borne illness or increased public health concerns in connection with certain food or pharmaceutical products.
+A large majority of Sobeys' sales are generated from food and pharmaceutical products and Sobeys could be vulnerable in the event of a significant outbreak of food-borne illness or increased public health concerns in connection with certain food or pharmaceutical products.
 Such an event could materially affect Sobeys' financial performance.
 Procedures are in place to manage food and pharmaceutical crises, should they occur.
 These procedures are intended to identify risks, provide clear communication to employees and consumers and ensure that potentially harmful products are removed from sale immediately.

-Food and pharmaceutical safety related liability exposures are insured by the Company's insurance program.
-In addition, Sobeys has food safety procedures and programs which address safe food handling and preparation standards.
+Sobeys has food safety procedures and programs which address safe food handling and preparation standards.
 Similarly, provincial pharmacy standards and regulations are strictly followed, supported by robust internal policies and procedures to help mitigate risk along with a comprehensive reporting and follow up system is in place to quickly manage and contain any incidents.
 However, there can be no assurance that such measures will prevent the occurrence of any such product contamination or safety incident.
-Insurance may not be sufficient to cover any resulting food safety financial liability and no insurance remedies reputational harm.